RamsesMDLC/First-agent-using-Gemini-and-ADK/README.md

 ## 🏁 Final Note

 This project marks the transition from **prompting models** to **building agents that think, act, and observe**.

-If you’re new to agent-based AI, this is a great starting point 🚀